bediger4000/nqueens/README.md

 runs and outputs exactly the same way, except it's named `iterative.go`.

+I wrote a [threaded](threaded.go) version of the recursive algorithm.
+It starts one goroutine per square on the board, each goroutine finds all the N-queen solutions it can.
+Only unique solutions are reported.

 Both versions can handle a maximum of a 12x12 board.
 You will die of old age waiting for all 12x12 board's solutions.